To Live Your Best Life, Do Mathematics

 The former is a thrill to many, and the latter is at best a chore for all.

-So yeah, maths are beautiful, and if you like them, go for it.
+So yeah, math is beautiful, and if you like it, go for it.

 But if you look for a skill to acquire or practice, your taste no withstanding, this may not be the best investment.
-Sport, social skills, languages, time management, self introspection and cooking are examples of things that usually pay off better than maths in your life.
+Sport, social skills, languages, time management, self introspection and cooking are examples of things that usually pay off better than math in your life.
 It brings more people, opportunities, health, money, etc.

-Again, not saying maths are not a good things to practice.
-We need maths as a specie.
-And a individual may need it for his or her happiness.
+Again, not saying math is not a good thing to practice.
+We need math as a specie.
+And an individual may need it for his or her happiness.
 But as a strategy I don't think so.

 When I finally "discovered" philosophy in college, I was angry that we hadn't been exposed to it at all in middle or high school.
 Instead, I'd been forced to waste years on things like math, biology, etc. that I had no interest in and no use for.
 Our history / social studies classes would be greatly improved if they incorporated more philosophy.